icmccorm/mirilli/README.md

 * **Step 2** - *Validate Results in Paper* (30 human-minutes + 5 compute-minutes)
 * **Step 3** - *Demonstrate Functionality & Reusability* (30 human minutes + 1 compute minute)

-Starting here, the entire evaluation can be completed in under 90 minutes.
+The entire evaluation can be completed in under 90 minutes starting from this point.

 ## Check the Appendix (10 human-minutes)